Trump praises North Korea's Kim but says sanctions must stay for now

 Trump singled out Japanese Prime Minster Shinzo Abe, Moon and Chinese President Xi Jinping for their support over North Korea, in spite of some questions about the commitment of the latter two leaders to maintaining tough sanctions on Pyongyang.

-U.S. Secretary of State Mike Pompeo said on Monday he hoped to travel back to North Korea before the end of the year to make final preparations for a second Trump-Kim summit.
+U.S. Secretary of State Mike Pompeo said on Monday he hoped to travel to North Korea again before the end of the year to make final preparations for a second Trump-Kim summit.

 Pompeo has proposed a meeting with North Foreign Minister Ri Yong Ho at the General Assembly this week.
 U.S. ambassador to the United Nations Nikki Haley said last week the two had agreed to meet but that the meeting could take place later.